 Jennifer Amaral-Kunze, M.Ed, LPC, EMDR, CMHIMP (expected Summer 2020)

 Jennifer developed Beyond the Mirror in 2006.
 Her clinical experience includes extensive work with trauma, eating disorders, anxiety, depression, human sexuality, women’s issues, family therapy, teens & adults with Aspergers/Autism, GLBTIQ issues and integrative nutrition for mental health.
 Jennifer integrates a variety of techniques and perspectives from interpersonal therapy, cognitive behavioral therapy (CBT), Dialectical Behavioral Therapy (DBT), mindfulness techniques, and the identification of personal values & goals to create a treatment that is tailored to each individual.
 She believes in a whole body approach to mental health disorders; In many cases, nutritional and integrative medicine can work together with &/or replace medications to decrease symptoms and support mental health.
-She is currently working on her CMHIMP [Certified Mental Health Integrative Medicine Provider] and Certification in Biochemical and Nutritional Approaches to Mental Health and Addiction Recovery.
+She is currently working on her CMHIMP [Certified Mental Health Integrative Medicine Provider] and has a Certification in Biochemical and Nutritional Approaches to Mental Health and Addiction Recovery.

 Life generously provides us with experiences & distractions that can make it challenging for us to connect with our intuition & core values.
 In our busy world, connecting to ourselves & others can be challenging to achieve.
 Counseling is a way to create a space for the truth to present itself.
 I am honored to learn from you & guide you toward what is truly important to you.
 Together, we can become aware of what supports you in connecting to your inner knowing- your most authentic self.”